 The St. Paul Capitals Hockey Association is proud to provide children in the St. Paul area with the opportunity to learn and play the game of hockey.
-For nearly 50 years SPCHA has been a home for thousands of hockey players.
+For 50 years SPCHA has been a home for thousands of hockey players.
 Today, SPCHA is made up of athletes from ages 4 to 16, from those who are novice skaters to those who have been skating for more than a decade.
 No matter the skill level, SPCHA works to develop the skills and knowledge necessary for all players to compete at their highest level possible.

-Development: SPCHA will continuously work to develop skaters and build a solid foundation across all aspects of hockey both on and off the ice.
+Development: SPCHA will continuously work to develop players and build a solid foundation across all aspects of hockey both on and off the ice.
 The tools will be provided to coaches at all levels to ensure that every skater is challenged to grow.

-Community: SPCHA community includes not only the skaters and coaches, but the managers, parents and support systems that are involved in developing the positive hockey environment.
+Community: SPCHA community includes not only the players and coaches, but the managers, parents and support systems that are involved in developing the positive hockey environment.
 The community trusts in the organization, feels welcomed at practices and games, and feels valued.

 Respect: SPCHA respects all aspects of the game of hockey – the coaches, the officials, the teams, the spectators, and the outcome.